 Let us help calculate the repayments on this property.Use our mortgage calculator

-Middleton Cheney is one of the larger villages in the area facilities within the village include a Doctors surgery, chemist, three churches, library, bus service, village store, newsagents, post office & a choice of public houses.
-The village provides both primary (OfSTED) "Good" 2016 and secondary schooling (OfSTED) "Good" 2013.
+Middleton Cheney is one of the larger villages in the area.
+Facilities within the village include a chemist, three churches, library, bus service, village store and post office, newsagents and two public houses.
+The village provides a number of pre school groups and several play areas.
+The primary school and secondary school were both rated "Good" by Ofsted in 2016 and 2013 respectively.
 Local preparatory schools also include The Carrdus and Overthorpe, Winchester House (Brackley), public schools at Tudor Hall (girls) and Bloxham (co-ed) in addition to Warwick Public School (boys) and Kings High School (girls).
-There is access to the M40 (Jct 11) and a mainline railway station that provides a service to London Marylebone.
+There is access to the M40 (Jct 11) and a mainline railway station that provides a service to London Marylebone, Oxford, Warwick and Birmingham.

 Contact branch for relevant Energy Performance Certificate